Competition Details

 Competition Prompt

 Identify a locally-relevant community need or challenge related to Agenda 2063 and sustainable development.
 Frame the problem or need and develop a creative, viable and practical business concept to address that community need or challenge.
-All business concepts will be fully developed in the four-phase process student teams will follow on the Peaqs platform.

 Projects